togwand/nixos/README.md

 An interactive shell command manager

 TODO:
+1. Set the flake to be used to be a remote one instead of local
-1. Add function to swap between root and not root (with a restart of the program perhaps)
+2. Add function to swap between root and not root (with a restart of the program perhaps)
-2. Better git options and aggregate its commands into functions
+3. Better git options and aggregate its commands into functions

 #### nixos-installer
 An interactive NixOS installer